dtn7/dtn7zero/README.md

 2. install the esp flash tool: `pip install esptool`
 3. connect your ESP32 via USB and start a terminal at the location of the downloaded firmware
 4. start the following command (with the correct USB port), then hold **boot** until it starts erasing: \
-`esptool --chip esp32 --port /dev/ttyUSB0 erase_flash`
+`esptool --chip esp32 --port /dev/ttyUSB0 erase_flash` (you may have to invoke esptool with `esptool.py --chip ...` here and subsequently)
 5. start the following command (with the correct USB port and firmware name), then hold **boot** until it starts flashing: \
 `esptool --chip esp32 --port /dev/ttyUSB0 --baud 460800 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin`
 6. done, you may now connect to it via: `mpremote` (installation via pip: `pip install mpremote`)